Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 Azure ML will set the MASTER_ADDR, MASTER_PORT, WORLD_SIZE, and NODE_RANK environment variables on each machine and in addition set the process-level RANK and LOCAL_RANK environment variables.

 :::caution
-In order to use this option for multi-process-per-node training, you will need to use Azure ML Python SDK >= 1.22.0, as `process_count` was introduced in 1.22.0.
+In order to use this option for multi-process-per-node training, you will need to use Azure ML Python SDK `>= 1.22.0`, as process_count was introduced in 1.22.0.
 :::

 ```python